widgetbot-io/documentation/embed/crate/options.md

   // Custom CSS to be injected into the Shadow root css?: string

-  // Message notifications
-  notifications?: boolean
+  // Crate message notifications notifications?: boolean
-  // Unread message indicator
+  // Crate unread message indicator indicator?: boolean
-  indicator?: boolean
-  // Notification timeout
+  // Crate notification timeout
   timeout?: number

+  // Enables notifications to be triggered for all channels, in crate and embed allChannelNotifications?: boolean
+  // Embed notification timeout
+  embedNotificationTimeout?: number

   // Only load the widget once the user opens it defer?: boolean